 We often get questions from entrepreneurs about how to open a bank account for a Delaware company.
-Each bank in the United States has its own requirements so you must check with the bank.
-Below are guidelines, that serve as a floor, banks must follow.
+Each bank in the United States has its own requirements, so you must check with your bank.
+However, we have compiled guidelines that serve as a floor to what banks must follow.
 Often a particular bank will ask for additional information pursuant to their internal policies.

 You Don’t Need to Have a Delaware Bank Account for a Delaware Company

 You can open a bank account in any state when you incorporate in Delaware.
 Since the majority of businesses incorporated in Delaware are headquartered in another state, this is the situation for most Delaware businesses.
 The Delaware Secretary of State requires Delaware corporations to file an annual report each year, but the annual report does not ask for any banking information.
 Also, the Delaware Code does not contain a requirement to have a bank account in Delaware (or in any state).

 U.S. banks are required by Federal law to ensure that they are able to form a reasonable belief that they know the true identity of each customer applying to open an account.
 In order to achieve this, banks must implement a Customer Identification Program (CIP).
 While not uniform, the minimum identifying information that a U.S. bank is required to obtain, for a “person”, is the following: